Saturday 12 November Queenstown – Wanaka (D)

-Mid-afternoon, we return to Bluff via ferry and back to our hotel.
-The evening is at leisure.
+Mid-afternoon, we return to Invercargill via Stewart Island Flights and the rest of the evening is at leisure.

 We depart Invercargill this morning and travel the route through the Catlins, and onto Dunedin.
 See Curio Bay, Fossilised Forest, the Lost Gypsy Caravan (if open), Purakaunui Falls, Owaka and more.